Great Ocean Road

 Rood, David (10 April 2007).
 "Road's still great, 75 years on".
 The Age.
 Retrieved 26 June 2010.

 In its original state, the road was considered a formidable drive, fitting only a single vehicle comfortably at a time.
-Areas with sheer cliffs would be most hazardous, with only few places for drivers to pull over to allow others to proceed in the opposite direction; for £5, any "public-spirited citizen" could request that a crossover be cut into the road.[2][12]
-On 2 October 1936, the road was handed to the State Government; with the deed for the road presented to the Victorian Premier at a ceremony at the Cathedral Rock toll gate.
-It was at this time that the tolls were also removed.[9]
+Areas with sheer cliffs were the most hazardous, with only few places for drivers to pull over to allow others to proceed in the opposite direction.
+For £5, any "public-spirited citizen" could request that a crossover be cut into the road.[2][12]
+On 2 October 1936, the road was handed to the State Government, with the deed for the road being presented to the Victorian Premier at a ceremony at the Cathedral Rock toll gate.
+Tolls were also removed at that time.[9]

-In 1939 with the death of the chairman of the Country Roads Board WTB McCormick, who was also honorary engineer for the Great Ocean Road Trust, it was decided to build a memorial arch across the road at Eastern View.[13]
-The arch was built of timber logs on a stone base, with a tablet memorial to Mr McCormick on one side, and another to the returned servicemen on the other, was opened 4 November 1939.[14]
-The arch was rebuilt in 1973, and again in 1983 when it was destroyed by the Ash Wednesday bushfires.[15]
+In 1939, with the death of the chairman of the Country Roads Board, W.T.B.
+McCormick, who was also honorary engineer for the Great Ocean Road Trust, it was decided to build a memorial arch across the road at Eastern View.[13]
+The arch was opened 4 November 1939, and was built of timber logs on a stone base, with a tablet memorial to Mr McCormick on one side, and another to the returned servicemen on the other.[14]
+The arch was rebuilt in 1973, and again in 1983, after being destroyed in the Ash Wednesday bushfires.[15]

-Over its life, the Great Ocean Road has been susceptible to natural elements; in 1960 the section at Princetown was partially washed away by water during storms.[19]
-It experienced landslides on 11 August 1964,[20] and in 1971; both closing sections of the road near Lorne.[21]
-Because of the terrain surrounding the road, it was also closed due to bushfires in 1962[22] and 1964; particularly in areas with nearby campsites.[23]
-In January 2011 a section of the overhanging cliffs collapsed due to heavy rain.
+Over its life, the Great Ocean Road has been susceptible to natural elements.
+In 1960, the section at Princetown was partially washed away by water during storms.[19]
+There were landslides on 11 August 1964,[20] and 1971, both closing sections of the road near Lorne.[21]
+Because of the terrain surrounding the road, it was also closed due to bushfires in 1962[22] and 1964, particularly in areas with nearby campsites.[23]
+In January 2011, a section of a cutting collapsed due to heavy rain.

 In 2011, the road was added to the Australian National Heritage List.[24]